burrittresearch/burritt-research/README.md

 ## What We Do

-> We specialize in cryptocurrency/blockchain, investments, and data science.
+> We specialize in financial writing, cryptocurrency/blockchain, and data science.
 > We publish regularly on [medium.com](https://medium.com/burritt-research) and other platforms.
 > Please visit our Portfolio below.